 The company also got in trouble when violating the U.S. Foreign Corrupt Practices Act.
 Equinor was fined $10.5 million in that incident.

 Again, controversy struck in 2011 when Equinor consultants were brought to trial over receiving cash for contracts worth millions of Norwegian kroner.

 Accidents have also led to fines and legal problems for Equinor, including a 25 million kroner fine in 2009 for a ruptured hose that spilled oil into the sea.

 Worker Accidents and Injuries

-The company also suffered a large fire in 2014 when the hydraulic tubing from surface equipment caught fire at a fracking site in Ohio.
-Nearly 20 trucks were lined up where the fire started and it quickly spread to them.
-Some of the trucks exploded and thick black smoke permeated the air.
+- The company also suffered a large fire in 2014 when the hydraulic tubing from surface equipment caught fire at a fracking site in Ohio.
+Nearly 20 trucks were lined up where the fire started, and it quickly spread to them.
+Some of the trucks exploded, and thick black smoke permeated the air.
 Residents of nearby towns had to be evacuated because the extent of the smoke was so bad.

-When things go wrong in the oil and gas continental shelf industry, the results are often tragic.
-From falls to rough weather and water to mishaps with transporting equipment, and even how workers are transported to and from platforms, risks are everywhere and fatalities are not uncommon.
+The results are often tragic when things go wrong in the oil and gas continental shelf industry.
+From falls to rough weather and water to mishaps with transporting equipment and even how workers are transported to and from platforms, risks are everywhere, and fatalities are not uncommon.